matlab-deep-learning/Physical-Concepts-Scinet/README.md

 ## Setup
-The repository contains MATLAB® implementation code as well as MATLAB® trained models.
+The repository contains MATLAB® implementation code as well as MATLAB trained models.
-The demo is implemented as a MATLAB® project.
+The demo is implemented as a MATLAB project.
 The project will manage all paths and shortcuts you need.
 To Run:
-1. Open the MATLAB® project Scinet.prj
+1. Open the MATLAB project Scinet.prj
 2. (optional) run "Read instructions" from project shortcuts panel

 ![](shortcuts_screenshot.png)